TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/configure-cloud-providers/aws.md

 </ul>

-This page details how to configure Amazon Web Services (AWS) for YugabyteDB using the YugabyteDB Admin Console.
+This page details how to configure Amazon Web Services (AWS) for ZNbaseDB using the ZNbaseDB Admin Console.
 If no cloud providers are configured, the main Dashboard page highlights the need to configure at least one cloud provider.

 ![Configure Cloud Provider](/images/ee/configure-cloud-provider.png)